Kelabdi/bcn-data-api/README.md

 # BCN_data_API
-API to get data from BCN city
+API to get data from Barcelona city